VinnieWaan/Vinnie-mini-project-mod1/README.md

-# git-init-sample
+# Vinnie-mini-project-mod1
-git initial practice
+My New Website draft